Sedation Dentistry · Murrieta, CA

 Your Visit

 Everything starts with a conversation, not a consent form.
-Dr. Bao reviews your medical history, current medications (including supplements and over-the-counter drugs), any past reactions to anesthesia, and the specific things about dentistry that scare you.
-That last part matters.
-A patient who panics at needles needs a different approach than one who cannot tolerate the sound of a handpiece.
-If oral sedation is selected, you receive a prescription and fasting instructions — nothing to eat or drink for six hours before your appointment.
-Wear loose clothing.
-Leave your schedule clear for the rest of the day.
-Confirm your driver.
+I go through your medical history, your current medications including supplements and over-the-counter drugs, any past reaction to anesthesia, and the specific thing about dentistry that scares you.
+That last part matters more than people expect.
+Someone who panics at needles needs a different plan than someone who cannot stand the sound of a handpiece.
+If we choose oral sedation, you leave with a prescription and fasting instructions: nothing to eat or drink for six hours beforehand.
+Wear loose clothing, keep the rest of your day clear, and confirm your driver before you come in.

-Once sedation takes effect, Dr. Bao confirms your comfort level before picking up any instrument.
-Local anesthesia is still used to numb the treatment area — sedation handles the anxiety, local anesthetic handles the pain, and between the two you feel next to nothing.
-A pulse oximeter on your finger tracks oxygen saturation and heart rate throughout the appointment.
-With nitrous oxide, the concentration is adjusted breath by breath.
-You might hear conversation, feel light pressure, notice time moving strangely fast.
-That is normal.
-That is sedation doing its job.
+Once the sedation takes hold, I check that you are comfortable before I pick up an instrument.
+Local anesthetic still numbs the treatment area.
+Sedation handles the anxiety, the anesthetic handles the pain, and between the two most patients feel nothing sharper than pressure.
+A pulse oximeter on your finger tracks your oxygen saturation and heart rate for the entire appointment.
+With nitrous oxide I adjust the concentration as we go.
+You may hear conversation, feel light pressure, and notice that time is moving strangely fast.
+All of that is normal.

-Nitrous patients: the mask comes off, you breathe pure oxygen for three to five minutes, and the sedation effect is gone.
-You are welcome to drive yourself home, go back to work, eat lunch.
-Oral sedation patients: your driver takes you home.
-You will feel groggy, possibly unsteady, and should not drive, operate machinery, sign legal documents, or make important decisions for the rest of the day.
-Written post-operative instructions go home with you.
-Dr. Bao's office follows up the next morning.
+Nitrous patients breathe pure oxygen for about five minutes, the effect clears, and you are free to drive yourself home, go back to work, or stop for lunch.
+Oral sedation patients leave with their driver and should plan to rest.
+No driving, no machinery, no legal documents, and no big decisions for the remainder of the day.
+Written aftercare instructions go home with everyone, and our office calls you the next morning to see how you are doing.

 Your Safety

-Nitrous oxide has been used continuously in dentistry since the 1840s.
-That is not a typo — nearly two centuries of clinical use make it one of the most thoroughly documented sedation agents in medicine.
-The National Institute of Dental and Craniofacial Research recognizes its favorable safety profile across all age groups.
-Side effects are uncommon and mild: occasional light-headedness that resolves within minutes, rare nausea (almost always because the patient ate too close to the appointment), and infrequent transient headaches.
+Nitrous oxide has been used in dentistry since the 1840s.
+Nearly two centuries of continuous clinical use make it one of the most thoroughly documented sedation agents in medicine, and the National Institute of Dental and Craniofacial Research recognizes its favorable profile across age groups.
+Side effects are uncommon and mild: brief light-headedness that resolves in minutes, occasional nausea that is almost always traceable to eating too close to the appointment, and infrequent short-lived headaches.

-Oral sedation carries a slightly broader side-effect profile because the medication stays in your system for hours rather than minutes.
+Oral sedation carries a somewhat broader side-effect profile, because the medication stays in your system for hours rather than minutes.
 Drowsiness is expected and intended.
 Dry mouth is common.
-Nausea occurs occasionally.
-Rare reactions include paradoxical agitation — the opposite of the intended calm — which is why Dr. Bao screens carefully for contraindications, including severe respiratory disease, untreated sleep apnea, current pregnancy, and specific drug interactions.
+Nausea happens occasionally.
+Rare reactions include paradoxical agitation, the opposite of the calm we are aiming for, which is why I screen carefully for contraindications such as severe respiratory disease, untreated sleep apnea, current pregnancy, and specific drug interactions before I recommend it to anyone.

 Continuous Monitoring